bporter11/SharpScraper/README.md

 * [Web Scrape Target](cardrush.jp) - website with large database of prices for items we're interested in

-* Python/c# for web scraping
+* C# for web scraping

-* Google sheets/MySQL/csv or xlsx file as database
+* Google sheets/csv file as database

 What will be the input/output of your project?
 What are the features that the project provides?

 * Input is a website link to a specific item

-* Hopefully just give a few parameters instead of a link later down the line

-* Output price, name, date grabbed, conversion between currencies, card game its from, set code, condition
+* Output is price, name, date grabbed, set code, condition
  >
  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to: